Dolen, Blagoevgrad Province: Under the Ottoman rule

 During the Ottoman rule, Dolen, Satovcha and Kovachevitsa remained the only villages with Christian population in the region.

 After the ascension of sultan Selim II all the 12 chapels in Dolen were burned, the land was declared property of the sultan, and a mosque was built.
 The bey resided in a luxurious house located on the Northern side of the river, which has been preserved up until this date.

 During that time, the region was teeming with livestock, and the land around the village was once used for vineyards.
 However, an unknown disease destroyed completely this rare sort of grapes which used to thrive 900 m. above the sea-level.

-In addition to being wine producers and livestock producers, the local craftsmen were also known by being good masons.
+In addition to being wine producers and livestock producers, the local craftsmen were also known for being good masons.
 Each one of the 300 houses in the village has a unique architectural design.

 Until 1856, Dolen's school was а monastery school and is located in the precincts of a church.
 From the school year 1871–1872 the teacher Nikola Popfilipov, born in the town of Bansko introduced the Monitorial system education method.

 The "Ethnography of the Vilayets Andrianopol, Monastir and Salonika", which was published in Constantinopol in 1878 and provided statistics about the male population in 1873, indicates that Dolen had 149 households, 60 Pomaks and 430 Bulgarians.

 According to Vasil Kanchov, as of the 19th century the village of Doljan was populated by 1170 Bulgarian Muslims and 352 Bulgarians-Christians.